sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ### Maintainability

+- The codebase should be well-documented and modular,making it easy for developers to understaand,update and maintain.
 - A Commercial database software will be used to maintain System data Persistence.
 - A readymade Web Server will be installed to host online shopping portal (Web Site) to management server capabilities.
 - IT operations team will easily monitor and configure the system using Administrative tools provided by Servers.